cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/external_db_and_mq.md

  - Make sure the PostgreSQL instance is publicly available and reachable from the local {{< param product_name >}} Management service cluster nodes.
  - Retrieve the PostgreSQL instance CA certificate and save it locally for future use in the {{< param product_name >}} Management service cluster nodes configuration.
  - Keep your PostgreSQL database username and password for the later configuration of the {{< param product_name >}} Management service cluster nodes.
- - Make sure the following ports are open in firewall/security group your database connected to:
+ - Make sure the following ports are open in the firewall/security group your database is connected to:

  Port      | Description
 -----------|------------
  tcp/5432  | PostgreSQL connection port.

-- {{< param product_name >}} uses 9.5.25 PostgreSQL version, make sure your database use the same version.
+- {{< param product_name >}} uses the 9.5.25 PostgreSQL version, make sure your database uses the same version.

 ## Azure DBaaS for PostgreSQL